Book of Joshua: Joshua's farewell speeches (chapters 23–24)

 Joshua, in his old age and conscious that he is "going the way of all the earth", gathers the leaders of the Israelites together and reminds them of Yahweh's great works for them, and of the need to love Yahweh.
 The Israelites are told – just as Joshua himself had been told – that they must comply with "all that is written in the Book of the Law of Moses", neither "turn[ing] aside from it to the right hand or to the left" (i.e. by adding to the law, or diminishing from it).

 Joshua meets again with all the people at Shechem in chapter 24 and addresses them a second time.
 He recounts the history of God's formation of the Israelite nation, beginning with "Terah, the father of Abraham and Nahor, [who] lived beyond the Euphrates River and worshiped other gods."
 He invited the Israelites to choose between serving the Lord who had delivered them from Egypt, or the gods which their ancestors had served on the other side of the Euphrates, or the gods of the Amorites in whose land they now lived.
 The people chose to serve the Lord, a decision which Joshua recorded in the Book of the Law of God.
 He then erected a memorial stone "under the oak that was by the sanctuary of the Lord" in Shechem.
-The oak is associated with the Oak of Moreh where Abram had set up camp during his travels in this area.
-Thus "Joshua made a covenant with the people", literally "cut a covenant", a phrase common to the Hebrew, Greek, and Latin languages.
+The oak is associated with the Oak of Moreh where, during his travels in this area, Abram built an altar after the Lord appeared to him.Thus "Joshua made a covenant with the people", literally "cut a covenant", a phrase common to the Hebrew, Greek, and Latin languages.
 It derives from the custom of sacrifice, in which the victims were cut in pieces and offered to the deity invoked in ratification of the engagement.

 The people then returned to their inheritance, i.e., their allocated lands.